Making a Makerspace? Guidelines for Accessibility and Universal Design

 Dr. Brianna Blaser, Project Coordinator

 These guidelines were created through a collaboration between engineering faculty and students with disabilities in STEM supported by the National Science Foundation (NSF) AccessEngineering program (Grant #EEC-1444961).
+It is integrates content with permission from the publications Equal Access: Universal Design of Computing Departments and Equal Access: Universal Design of Student Services.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the NSF.